wengwenchao123/PM-DMNet/README.md

 ```
 Replace `{DATASET_NAME}` with one of datasets.

-such as `python run.py --NYC-Taxi16 `
+such as `python run.py --dataset NYC-Taxi16 `

 To run PM-DMNet with the desired configuration, set the `type` parameter accordingly: